paolo-projects/rowerplus-stm32/README.md

 and adding a Hall sensor to the frame.
 Some ergometer models could already have the magnets and the hall sensor set up, but in this case you probably don't need the app as the builtin computer should do its job.

-This is a picture of the hall sensor applied to the from of my ergometer, and the magnets glued to the flywheel:
+This is a picture of the hall sensor applied to the frame of my ergometer, and the magnets glued to the flywheel:

 <img src="/readme/hall_sensor.jpg" />

-Here's a picture of the STM32 board, the AT24C256 EEPROM and the wirings:
+Here's a picture of the STM32 board, the AT24C256 EEPROM and the wiring:

 <img src="/readme/wiring.jpg" />

 ## The Hall sensor

 The Hall sensor I'm using is the A3144.
-It's a switch sensor, meaning that when the magnetic field is over a certain treshold, the switch closes, and if the field drops under a treshold the switch opens again.
+It's a switch sensor, meaning that when the magnetic field is above a certain treshold, the switch closes, and if the field drops under a treshold the switch opens again.
 This behavior can be detected through an external interrupt.